psoper1/tic-tac-toe-game/pseudocode.md

 Create a state for each element of the game
     -currentPlayer = player1 && player2
+		-Initial player is player1, everytime a box is clicked, if the state of the currentPlayer is player1, change to player2 if player2 change to player 1
+				//Run this in the eventListener for everytime a box is clicked -IF (currentPlayer === "Player One") {
+					currentPlayer.innerTEXT = "Player Two";
+				} ELSE IF (currentPlayer === "Player Two"){
+					currentPlayer.innerTEXT = "Player One";
+				}
 	-boardState = [] (NINE SPOTS) ID's = box1, box2, box3, box4, box5, box6, box7, box8, box9
 	-winConditions
+		[
 		[0,1,2] - box1, box2, box3
 		[3,4,5] - box4, box5, box6
 		[6,7,8] - box7, box8, box9